 The Maxim Gorki Theatre has become a home to Frljić.
 He is one of the members of the artistic board and the interview takes place on the theatre terrace, with the sun shining, but the war in Ukraine overshadows the production.

-Tom Mustroph: Oliver, does it make sense to be doing theatre now?
+Tom Mustroph: Does it make any sense to be doing theatre now?
 Wouldn’t it be better to go to Ukraine and fight for freedom and democracy?
 Or at least prepare for performing in Kiev bomb shelters or play Iphiginia in front of Russian soldiers, who are being sacrificed now by the Kremlin, just as Iphigenia was sacrificed by Agamemnon?

 Oliver Frljić: I don’t know what makes sense at this time.
 I’m trying to figure it out for myself.
 I have experience of the war in Yugoslavia and I was hoping this was the last war that I was going to experience.
 I remember that, in 1993, Susan Sontag was in Sarajevo staging Waiting for Godot.
 That was great and very cynical at the same time.
 As we know, at the end of the play a boy comes and says Godot won’t be coming today.

-Tom Mustroph: Currently you are preparing Danton’s Death / Iphigenia.
-It seems heavy stuff, to consider these two iconic texts alone, so how will you bring those texts together?
+Tom Mustroph: Currently you are preparing Danton’s Death / Iphigenia for the Maxim Gorki theatre.
+It seems heavy stuff, to consider these two iconic texts alone, so how will you bring them together?

 Oliver Frljić: The wish is to create intertextual dialogue between those two texts, to see how they mirror each other and where they semantically intersect each other.
 Our decision to combine so seemingly distant texts is not arbitrary.
 Both of them deal with the topic of sacrifice.
 In Danton the revolution sacrifices its children.
 And in Iphigenia Agamemnon is about to sacrifice his own daughter to please the gods and get the winds to go to the war.
 As to how those texts enter into representational interplay with reality we live right now, we’ll see.

-Tom Mustroph: Interesting in both of the plays there is ambiguity: Is there sacrificed the other or parts of the self?
+Tom Mustroph: It’s interesting that in both of the plays there is ambiguity: Is there a sacrifice of the other or parts of the self?
 Because at least Danton and Robespierre are part of the revolutionary movement, and they are facing death at the tribunal.
-And Iphiginia is the daughter of Agamemnon, flesh from his flesh.
+And Iphigenia is the daughter of Agamemnon, flesh from his flesh.
 So is it self-sacrifice or the sacrifice of others?

-Oliver Frljić: Both of those sacrifices, no matter how distant could look in their different contexts as political instruments.
+Oliver Frljić: Both of those sacrifices could look, in their different contexts, as political instruments.
 At first glance their respective endings seems to be quite distant, but are they really?
-Both of those sacrifices are nominally there to “save” the community.
+Both of those sacrifices nominally take place to “save” the community.
 Of course, I am the most interested in what can be masked under the pretext of “saving community”.
 Both of those plays bring us also into proximity of war.
 One of those wars is a class war, the other one is Trojan.

-Tom Mustroph: Coming back to Danton’s Death / Iphigenia, you will have an all female cast.
-Why did you make this choice and what do you expect from it?
+Tom Mustroph: Coming back to Danton’s Death / Iphigenia, for this you will have an all-female cast.
+Why did you make this choice?

-Tom Mustroph: You told me, that you would like, that the words of both plays rather intertwingle and float, and that you want to get rid of that traditional theatre practise to identify roles and identities and then follow, how those roles and identities fight.
-Is that a new approach in your work?
+Tom Mustroph: You told me, that you would like the words of both plays to intertwingle and float, and that you want to get rid of that traditional theatre practise to identify roles and identities.
+Is this a new approach in your work?

 It is also the way to show the respect for the audience, not to patronize them and underestimate their intelligence.
 In Act II, scene III of Danton, Buchner makes fun out of the formulas for a well-made play in the following words: “Take a little scrap of sentiment, an aphorism, a concept, dress it up in coat and trousers, give it hands and feet, paint its face and let it attitudinize through three acts till at the finish it gets married or blows its brains out—and lo, idealism!”